-In just few seconds, WhatsApp send those images without compressing them or losing its images quality to other user, like this.
+In just a few seconds, WhatsApp sends those images without compressing them or losing its images quality to other users, like this.

-For most people and most of the time, this feature saved a lot of money and times, for the users and the WhatsApp server itself.
-Generally this is not a problem if the pictures you’re uploading aren’t that important to keep its highest quality, but if they’re, then by all means upload them by keeping its raw quality.
+For most people and most of the time, this feature saved a lot of money and time, for the users and the WhatsApp server itself.
+Generally, this is not a problem if the pictures you’re uploading aren’t that important to keep their highest quality, but if they’re, then by all means upload them by keeping their raw quality.

-Uncompressed images are necessary if you’re a photographer who use WhatsApp as media to send the images you’re working on.
-If you’re a content creator who work with your teams and use WhatsApp, this tutorial will help.
+Uncompressed images are necessary if you’re a photographer who uses WhatsApp as media to send the images you’re working on.
+If you’re a content creator who works with your teams and uses WhatsApp, this tutorial will help.

-I’ve also found WhatsApp useful not just to send me my personal pictures to my girlfriend, my mom, and my friends, but also my co-worker who need images with original quality so that he could edit them on the PC with Photoshop.
+I’ve also found WhatsApp useful not just to send me my personal pictures to anyone, but also my co-worker or anyone else who needs images with the original quality so that he/she could edit them on the PC with Photoshop.

-Yes, I know, it’s a bit harder to upload high quality image without losing its quality by just clicking the attachment icon and finding images manually.
-But unfortunately there’s no other way.
+Yes, I know, it’s a bit harder to upload a high-quality image without losing its quality by just clicking the attachment icon and finding images manually.
+But unfortunately, there’s no other way.